oracle/docker-images/OracleWebCenterSites/README.md

 This container is used to manage Admin Server.

 #### 1. Update the environment file
-**wcsitesadminserver.env.list** is located at `../docker-images-master/OracleWebCenterSites/dockerfiles/wcsitesadminserver.env.list` that contains parameters that are passed to WebLogic admin server.
+`wcsitesadminserver.env.list` is located at `../docker-images-master/OracleWebCenterSites/dockerfiles/` that contains parameters that are passed to WebLogic admin server.
 Update this file with the information pertinent to your environment:

-wcsitesadminserver.env.list file details:
+`wcsitesadminserver.env.list` file details:
 ```
-    DOCKER_HOST=<Docker Hostname>
+    DOCKER_HOST=<Hostname>
     DB_CONNECTSTRING=<Hostname/ContainerName>:<Database Port>/<DB_PDB>.<DB_DOMAIN>
     DB_USER=<By default: sys>
     DB_PASSWORD=<Database Password>